 Two teams build separate halves of a bridge using identical materials (newspaper, straws, tape).
 They can't see each other's work and get only one brief written communication before building.
 After 30 minutes, the halves must connect and support a toy car.

-11. Minefield Communication Maze
+11. Minefield Communication Challenge

 Obstacles are placed close together.
 One blindfolded person navigates while their partner gives extremely precise verbal directions.
 Heavy time penalty or restart for touching a mine.